wlia-code/WakeMeUp/README.md

 ## Deployment

 - The site was deployed to GitHub pages.

-  The live link can be found here - https://wlia-code.github.io/WakeMeUp/
+  The live link can be found here: https://wlia-code.github.io/WakeMeUp/

 ## Credits